 BMW X2 review - Interior, design and technology

 A high-quality, tech-loaded interior that’s typical of the badge, is combined with sporty SUV styling

 The X2 fills a gap in BMW’s line-up, although some would argue that it's a gap that doesn't really exist.
 BMW uses its 'Sports Activity Vehicle' branding to give it a bit more of an active lifestyle appeal.
-But unlike its other SAVs, the X4 and X6, the X2 doesn't get a coupe profile, instead opting for a more swooping hatchback-style profile.
+But unlike its other SAVs, the X4 and X6, the X2 doesn't get a coupe profile, instead opting for a more swooping hatchback-style line.

 It's a look that was previewed by the Concept X2 design study that did the rounds of the motor shows ahead of the X2's launch.
 And that concept's rakish hatchback rear end, low stance, angular, sporty bumpers and rugged SUV cladding are all carried over to the production model.
 However, standing next to the car reveals that it doesn’t stand very tall – its roof is no higher than a family hatchback’s.

 Swept-back lights, a rising window line (incorporating BMW’s signature Hofmeister kink), ultra-slim hatchback glass and even the BMW badge inset into the C-pillars, are all design cues that have been transferred over from the Concept X2 – first seen at the 2016 Paris Motor Show, unfortunately the final production model is rather tame looking in comparison.

 Short overhangs help give the X2 a sportier look than the X1, but the two models actually share the same wheelbase.
 Against the tape measure the X2 is 4,360mm long, 1,824mm wide and 1,526mm tall, so it’s a little bit larger in every dimension that a Volkswagen Golf, but only just.